queen-raae/gatsby-remark-oembed/README.md

 - Node version 8 and up.
 - Gatsby version 2.
-  - Does not work in 2.0.18 because of broken sub-plugin cache api.
+  - Does not work in versions above 2.0.17 because of broken sub-plugin cache api, bug issue: https://github.com/gatsbyjs/gatsby/issues/8788.
+Hoping this will be fixed soon.
+If not I will look into a work around.

 ## Oembed support